 What Is A Bleach Bath?

+If you’ve ever wondered how to do a bleach bath, just know that the process is not complicated.
 The basic process of bleaching involves mixing the bleach powder with the peroxide.
 This process is effective in lightening your hair, but its after-effects are quite destructive.
 Bleaching can alter your hair bonds and turn your hair brittle over time.

 On the other hand, a bleach bath is a much milder procedure.
 It differs from the regular bleaching process.
 In this process, a diluted solution that is far gentler on your hair is used.
 Shampoo is added to the mixture and applied to wet hair.